openfaas/docs/docs/reference/triggers.md

 The most common use-case is HTTP which acts as a lingua franca between internet-connected systems.

+## Cron

 Looking to trigger a function on a schedule?
-Have a look at the [Cron page](/reference/cron/) for more information
+Have a look at the [Cron page](/reference/cron/) for more information on how to use Kubernetes `CronJob` and other options such as the cron-connector.

 ## HTTP / webhooks